gkjpettet/strike3/README.md

 You can check out the contents of your new site with `ls`:

-`config.json   content   site.data   storage   themes`
+`config.json   content   site.data   scripts   storage   themes`

-As you can see, a Strike3 site has a very simple basic structure: three folders, a configuration file and a SQLite database.
+As you can see, a Strike3 site has a very simple basic structure: four folders, a configuration file and a SQLite database.
 Let’s look at them one-by-one:

 ##### config.json
 Every website must have a configuration file at its root in JSON format.
-The settings within config.json apply to the whole site.
+The settings within `config.json` apply to the whole site.
 Required and valid options are detailed in the [configuration](#config) section.
 Additionally, you can provide site-wide data that's accessible from themes in this file.

 ##### content
 As the name suggests, this is where you store the content of your website.
-Inside content you create folders for different sections.
+Inside `content` you create folders for different sections.
 Let’s suppose our blog has three types of content: posts, reviews and tutorials.
 You would then create three folders in content titled `post`, `review` and `tutorial` (note I’ve used the singular form of the word as it looks better in the resultant URLs).
 The name of the section is important as it affects not only the final URL but also the styling applied to the page by the theme (as themes can style sections differently from one another if you wish).
 A simple blog doesn’t require any sections, you can just place Markdown files in the root of the content folder too if you wish.

+#####  scripts
+After Strike3 builds your site, it will run any scripts files you place in this folder.
+The scripts must be written in Xojoscript and have the file extension `.xojoscript`.
+You can read more about this functionality in the [scripting](#scripting) section.

 ##### site.data
-This is a SQLite database which is used to cache your content for faster rendering.
+This is a SQLite database which is used to cache your content for faster building.
 You shouldn't really ever need to edit this.

 ##### storage
 Any file or folder you place in here will be copied to `/public/storage` in the built site.
 This is a good location to put images, etc.